Walmart Inc.

 Product Portfolio:

-- Grocery: Dairy, meat, bakery, deli, produce, dry/chilled/frozen packaged foods, alcoholic and nonalcoholic beverages, floral, snack foods, candy, and consumables (health and beauty aids, paper goods, laundry and home care, baby care, pet supplies).
+- Grocery: Dairy, meat, bakery, deli, produce, dry, chilled or frozen packaged foods, alcoholic and nonalcoholic beverages, floral, snack foods, candy, and consumables (health and beauty aids, protein and nutrition, paper goods, laundry and home care, baby care, pet supplies).

-- General Merchandise: Home, hardlines and seasonal items (home improvement, outdoor living, gardening, furniture, apparel, jewelry, tools, power equipment, housewares, toys, mattresses), and technology and entertainment items (consumer electronics, accessories, software, video games, office supplies, appliances, third-party gift cards).
+- General Merchandise: Home, hardlines, seasonal items (home improvement, outdoor living, gardening, furniture, apparel, jewelry, tools, power equipment, housewares, toys, mattresses), and Technology and entertainment (consumer electronics, accessories, software, video games, office supplies, appliances, third-party gift cards).

-- Health and Wellness: Pharmacy, optical and hearing services, over-the-counter drugs, and protein and nutrition.
+- Health and Wellness: Pharmacy, optical and hearing services, and over-the-counter drugs.

 - Fuel and other categories.